 Regional Economic Profile

 The Regional Economic Profile should be the starting point for any discussion about your region’s economy, as it provides a wealth of baseline economic information.
 It provides an in-depth description of your region’s or district’s economic structure and performance over the past year and previous years.
-It is a dynamic report enabling you to change dimensions of the tables and charts.
-The report can be integrated seamlessly into your website.

 Keep your finger on the economic pulse